ZiningZhu/Intro-to-Robo-ROB301/Lejos_project/project_report.md

   - Turn for an angle
   - Steer to a fixed position

+#### Estimate the current location

 #### Pizza Pick and Deliver

 #### Obstacle Avoidance
 - Wall following
+- Exception handling: when robot hits the boundary

 #### House Detection and Delivery
 - Ultrasonic sensor